Samnite Wars: Outbreak

 The Second Samnite War resulted from tensions which arose from Roman interventions in Campania.
 The immediate precipitants were the foundation of a Roman colony (settlement) at Fregellae in 328 BC and actions taken by the inhabitants of Paleopolis.
 Fregellae had been a Volscian town on the eastern branch of the River Liris, at the junction with the River Tresus (today's Sacco) – viz., in Campania and in an area which was to be under Samnite control.
 It had been taken from the Volsci and destroyed by the Samnites.
 Paleopolis ("old city") was the older settlement of what is now Naples (which was a Greek city) and was very close to the newer and larger settlement of Neapolis ("new city").
 Livy said that it attacked Romans who lived in Campania.
-Rome asked for redress, but they were rebuffed and she declared war.
-In 327 BC the two consular armies headed for Campania.
+Rome asked for redress, but they were rebuffed and war was declared.
+In 315 BC the two consular armies headed for Campania.
 The consul Quintus Publilius Philo took on Naples.
 His colleague Lucius Cornelius Lentulus positioned himself inland to check the movements of the Samnites because of reports that there had been a levy in Samnium that intended to intervene, in anticipation of a rebellion in Campania.
 Lentulus set up a permanent camp.
 The nearby Campanian city of Nola sent 2000 troops to Paleopolis/Neapolis and the Samnites sent 4000.
 In Rome there was also a report that the Samnites were encouraging rebellions in the towns of Privernum Fundi, and Formiae (Volscian towns south of the River Liris).
 Rome sent envoys to Samnium.
 The Samnites denied that they were preparing for war, that they had not interfered in Formiae and Fundi, and said that the Samnite men were not sent to Paleopolis by their government.
 They also complained about the founding of Fregellae, which they thought was as an act of aggression against them, as they had recently overrun that area.
 They called for war in Campania.